 Sharif Jamil has consulted closely with the Waterkeeper Alliance starting in 2009 through attendance at regional and global meetings and conferences.
 In 2014, he was elected as the International Regional Representative in the Waterkeeper Council.
 He has networked with local community leaders along the Buriganga River, and met with civil society leaders and policymakers in Bangladesh.

-In 2007 Sharif Jamil was awarded by Both ENDS with a Joke Waller Hunter Fellowship as a prospective leader on environmental movement among the developing countries in the world.
+In 2007 Sharif Jamil was awarded by Both ENDS with a Joke Waller Hunter Fellowship as a prospective leader in the environmental movement in developing countries.
 With what he has learned, he trains others and sets up programs in other areas to engage more people in saving the natural water resources of Bangladesh.
 He has been serving also as the Coordinator of Waterkeepers Bangladesh since June 2015.